 Regulation may have a material adverse effect on our operations and financial condition.

-We are subject to supervision and regulation by regulatory authorities in the various jurisdictions in which we conduct business, including state, national and international insurance regulators.
+We are subject to supervision and regulation by regulatory authorities in the various jurisdictions in which we conduct business, including state and national insurance regulators.
 Regulatory authorities have broad regulatory, supervisory and administrative powers relating to, among other things, data protection and data privacy, solvency standards, licensing, coverage requirements, policy rates and forms and the form and content of financial reports.
 Regulatory authorities continue to implement new or enhanced regulatory requirements.
 Regulatory authorities also may seek to exercise their supervisory or enforcement authority in new or more extensive ways.
-These actions, if they occur, could affect the competitive market and the way we conduct our business and manage our capital and could result in lower revenues and higher costs.
+These actions, if they occur, could affect the competitive market and the way in which we conduct our business and manage our capital and could result in lower revenues and higher costs.
 As a result, such actions could have a material adverse effect on our results of operations and financial condition.

 Regulation - Risk 3